KitlerUA/CorporateNetworks/README.md

 ### How to use

 Simply create Graph with number of vertex.
 After add edges to Graph.
-Use BFS, Dijkstra, Bellman-Ford, Yen, PairMove methods to find pathes.
+Use BFS, Dijkstra, Bellman-Ford, Yen, PairMove, DynamicAdd methods to find paths.
 Be happy!

 ### Example